Minor planet groups/families

 big equilateral triangle pointing away from Jupiter.

 Thule: This is even less of a group than the Mars Trojans.
-It
+For

 Between the Hildas and the Trojans (roughly 4.05 < a < 5.0), there's